parisepigenetics/great_3d/README.md

 This script is used to read the data files and turn them into pandas data frames, it also gives the overlapping genes between the two files.

 #### distcorr.py
-This script is used to create the distance matrix out of the gene positions data frame and the correlation matrix out of the gene expression data frame, also used to get the sum of the correlations of the close genes for each gene.
+This script is used to create the distance matrix out of the gene positions data frame and the correlation matrix out of the gene expression data frame, also used to get the sum of the correlations of the closest genes for each gene.

 #### visual.py
 This script is used to get a 3D visual of the correlation between the genome organisation and the gene expression.